-From eyewitness accounts, Owlman was said to be around 6 feet tall with glowing red eyes and makes a hissing noise.
+From eyewitness accounts, Owlman was said to be around 6 feet tall with glowing red eyes and made a hissing noise.
 He is sometimes seen flying, which would appear to rule out the theory that he is a man in a costume.

-There were reports of animals behaving oddly (cats, birds and dogs were supposedly attacking people), UFO sightings increased significantly, and the weather apparently became extremely unpredictable.
+There were reports of animals behaving oddly (cats, birds, and dogs were supposedly attacking people), UFO sightings increased significantly, and the weather apparently became extremely unpredictable.

-Some believe Owlman was an alien of some kind, or possibly a pet that had escaped from an alien ship.
+Some believe Owlman was an alien of some kind or possibly a pet that had escaped from an alien ship.

 As well as all this, Mawnan Old Church, where Owlman was frequently seen, is on a ley line —ancient ‘paths’ connecting prehistoric or ancient sites of cultural significance — fueling the whole debate about what caused the strange events and where Owlman came from.